Apple Pay For Business: Everything Merchants Need To Know

 Apple Pay is free for customers in that there’s no extra charge when they add a credit card to their device and use it to pay.
 Of course, customers are still subject to the terms and conditions of their credit cards, which may include interest, annual fees, etc. (But that’s beyond the scope of Apple Pay).

-Similarly, there’s no extra charge when accepting Apple Pay in your store, and the fees you’ll pay will depend on the rates set by your payment processor.
+Similarly, there’s no extra charge passed directly to the merchant when accepting Apple Pay in your store.
+Apple typically takes a small fraction of the interchange fee from the issuing bank, but your processing fees remain based on the rates set by your payment processor.

 Ready to start accepting Apple Pay?
 The good news is that the process has just three main steps.